MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 If you have a Microsoft 365 subscription, you can also view label usage in the Microsoft 365 compliance center and Microsoft 365 security center.
 For more information, see [View label usage with label analytics](/microsoft-365/compliance/label-analytics).

+AIP audit logs are also sent to the Microsoft 365 Activity Explorer, where they may be displayed with different names.
+For more information, see [Get started with activity explorer](/microsoft-365/compliance/data-classification-activity-explorer).